-Chimichanga comes from the southern part of the United States and is essentially a deep-fried burrito.
-This Tex-Mex dish, especially popular in Arizona, usually features a flour tortilla filled with rice, beans, cheese, and meat, then rolled up and fried.Â
+Chimichanga comes from the southern US and is essentially a deep-fried burrito.
+This Tex-Mex dish, especially popular in Arizona, usually features a flour tortilla filled with rice, beans, cheese and meat, then rolled up and fried.

 Chimichanga vs burrito: what’s the difference?

-Chimichangas and burritos are staples of Mexican (or Mexican-American) cuisine.Â
+Chimichangas and burritos are staples of Mexican (or Mexican-American) cuisine.

-They’re both made with flour tortillas filled with meat, beans, rice, and cheese.
+They’re both made with flour tortillas filled with meat, beans, rice and cheese.
 Burritos can also be filled with vegetables and condiments such as pico de gallo, guacamole, and salsa.
 Chimichangas are deep-fried burritos, and cold condiments like pico de gallo and guacamole are served on the side as they don't tolerate high heat well.
 Both of these dishes are delicious when smothered in salsa.

 Chimichanga origins

-A degree of uncertainty surrounds the origin of chimichanga.
+A degree of uncertainty surrounds the origin of the chimichanga.
 Some say it was created in Mexico, while others say it was born in Arizona.
 In 1922, Tucson-based restaurateur Monica Flin's nieces or nephews bumped into her, causing her to drop a burrito into a deep fryer.
 The woman immediately began to utter a Spanish profanity beginning with "chi..." but quickly, due to the presence of children, stopped and instead yelled out "chimichanga!" (a Mexican nonsense word).
 Its popularity gradually spread beyond Tucson, gaining appreciation elsewhere in recent decades.

 What to serve with chimichangas

 You can serve chimichangas with a variety of Mexican side dishes.
-Traditionally, chimichangas are served with lettuce, tomatoes, guacamole, salsa, and/or sour cream.
-In contrast to other Mexican-inspired wraps, these cold ingredients are typically piled on top or on the side.Â
+Traditionally, chimichangas are served with lettuce, tomatoes, guacamole, salsa and/or sour cream.
+In contrast to other Mexican-inspired wraps, these cold ingredients are typically piled on top or on the side.

-Chimichangas recipe
+Chimichanga recipe

 Traditional chimichangas are deep-fried, but many prefer to make them in the oven to reduce the amount of oil used.
-Our step-by-step guide will show you how to make pan-fried chimichangas and the healthier version in the oven.Â
+Our step-by-step guide will show you how to make pan-fried chimichangas and the healthier version in the oven.

 Ingredients